a1batross/zapret2/docs/manual.en.md

 ### Profile templates

-When dealing with many complex and repetitive strategies, it can be convenient to use templates.
+When there are many complex and repetitive strategies or groups of the same parameters, it may be convenient to use templates.
-A template is essentially a profile that is not active; instead, it is placed in a separate template list.
+A template is also a profile but it doesn't go to the working profile list but to a separate list of templates.
-A profile becomes a template by using the `--template=<name>` parameter.
+The profile becomes a template by setting the `--template = <name>` parameter.
-It can then be imported using `--import=<name>`.
-Importing copies the entire profile, not just the specified settings-all other settings are reset to their default values.
-Any existing settings in the current profile are wiped, including the name.
-Therefore, `--import` should be written at the beginning, followed by parameters unique to that profile.
-Templates can also import one another.
-A unique name is mandatory for a template, and since importing copies the name, you must assign a unique name using `--name` after the import.
+It can then be imported (`--import = <name>`) into another profile or template.
+Simple parameters - number, string or bool - are imported only if they were specified in the imported template.
+When you import a template into a template in the destination template, they are also considered specified.
+List parameters are added to the end of the corresponding list.
+Such parameters are anything that can take a list of values.
+For example, hostlists or `--filter-tcp`.
+The template number and name are not copied.

+The `--import` directives can be anywhere.
+Previous simple specified parameters are overwritten by new imported or specified in the current profile parameters.

+A special prohibition is the replacement of autohostlist.
+The template may have an autohostlist, but importing somewhere that already has an autohostlist will fail.

 ```
 nfqws2 <global_parameters>